honggekang/honggekang.github.io/_posts/2021-12-27-College-completion-rate.md

 ---
 layout: post
-title: "How long does it take to finish college?"
+title: "How Long Does It Take To Finish College?"
-subtitle: "An inspection of what factors will affect college completion rate "
+subtitle: "An inspection on what factors will affect college completion rate "
 background: '/img/posts/college/uw.jpg'
 ---